basicv8vc/wpcorpus/README.md

 ## Getting a dump

 First, you need a Wikipedia article dump.
-You can get them in whatever language Wikipedia offers: [http://dumps.wikimedia.org/backup-index.html](http://dumps.wikimedia.org/backup-index.html).
-Pick a language, and download a full article dump like enwiki-20121201-pages-articles.xml (of course, with a newer date).
+You can get them in English Wikipedia offers: [https://dumps.wikimedia.org/enwiki/](https://dumps.wikimedia.org/enwiki/).
+Notice, here we only focus on English Wikipedia dump.
+Run lib/download.sh, it will automatically downloads latest dump like enwiki-11-Mar-2017-pages-articles.xml.bz2.
 You will need the XML file, so feel free to un-bzip it first.
 What you get is, well, a huge dump file.

 ## Chunking the dump